2024 OPEN CITY FELLOWSHIP APPLICATIONS WILL BE OPEN FROM AUGUST 25, 2023 TO OCTOBER 15, 2023.

-The Open City Fellowship is a unique opportunity for emerging Asian American, Muslim and Arab writers to publish narrative nonfiction on the vibrant East Asian, South and Southeast Asian, Arab and West Asian, and North and East African communities.
+The Open City Fellowship is a unique opportunity for four emerging Asian American, Muslim, and Arab writers to publish narrative nonfiction on the vibrant East Asian, South and Southeast Asian, Arab and West Asian, and North and East African communities.
 The Fellowship is a nine-month stint for emerging writers of color to write about how Asian American and Muslim American lives are being lived in New York, New Jersey, and Connecticut.

-We are looking for writers eager to get their feet wet and their hands dirty covering New York City neighborhoods and writing about social justice issues – racial, class and gender equality.
-Each Fellow must adopt a specific neighborhood or community and a specific theme (i.e. mental health, COVID-19 issues, LGBTQ, gentrification, etc.) and write stories along these intertwined geographical/cultural and thematic beats.
+We are looking for writers eager to hit the ground running covering Asian immigrant neighborhoods and writing about social justice issues that intersect with race, class, and gender equality.
+Each Fellow must adopt a specific neighborhood or community and a specific theme (i.e., mental health, LGBTQ+ issues, gentrification, local arts initiatives, etc.) and write stories that intertwine these geographical/cultural and thematic beats.
+We’re looking for writers to create deft, engaging narratives that bring the face, name, place, and heart of the community to issues like gentrification, immigration, Islamophobia, community policing, and racial and gender discrimination.

 Open City is one of the projects of The Margins, the online publication of the Asian American Writers’ Workshop.
-It documents the pulse of metropolitan Asian America and Muslim America as it’s being lived on the streets of New York City right now.
-We’re looking for writers to create deft, engaging narratives that bring the face, name, place, and heart of the community to issues like gentrification, immigration, Islamophobia, community policing, and racial and gender discrimination.
+It documents the pulse of metropolitan Asian America and Muslim America as it’s being lived right now.

 Consider applying if:

-• You understand the urgency in writing stories that depict how it is to be an Asian, a Muslim, and an immigrant in today’s America;
+- You understand the urgency in writing stories that depict how it is to be an Asian, a Muslim, and an immigrant in today’s America;

-• Can demonstrate nonfiction writing experience and a dedication to developing a writing career
+- Can demonstrate nonfiction writing experience and a dedication to developing a writing career;

-• You are looking to grow and have some experience with the editorial process.
+- You are looking to grow and have some experience with the editorial process.
 You should view this as an opportunity to build a network and take advantage of AAWW’s creative initiatives.

 The Open City Fellowship is a nine-month program.
-The 2021 fellowship term will run from January through September.
+The 2024 fellowship term will run from January through September.

 Open City Fellows will be required to:

-— attend occasional get-togethers with all fellows; and
+- Attend occasional get-togethers with all fellows

-CV: Upload a 1-3 page resume or CV that also includes publication history
+CV: Upload a 1-3 page resume or CV that also includes publication history.

 Asian American and Asian diasporic writers are eligible to apply.
 “Asian American” is defined broadly to include not just, say, Chinese and Indian Americans, but also Asian American adoptee and multiracial writers, Indo-Caribbean writers, and West Asians, such as Iranians and Arab Americans.